KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

 ### **Server** to **server** and **small router** to **server**

 The two hosts should connect to each other through GRE over IPsec.
 The IPsec tunnel should be managed by `strongswan`.
-The both ends should authenticate each other through X.509 certificates, issued by the PKI managed by JSteward Tech.
+Both ends should authenticate each other through X.509 certificates, issued by the PKI managed by JSteward Tech.

 ### **Client** to **server**